B&O Beoplay H5 Wireless In Ear Headphones Review

 Superb design & build quality, with a special quality that is a delight to behold.
 The Beoplay H5 in ear wireless headphones deliver a top notch sound in a beautiful package that will delight many.

-The very average battery life & tricky fit will be an issue for some, but for a lot of people the specialness will win the day & we think they will be very happy.
+The 5 hour battery life & slightly tricky fit will be an issue for some, but for a lot of people the specialness will win the day & we think they will be very happy.
+It’s all about the specialness – and the Beoplay H5 are definitely a very special pair of in ears!

 Price at time of review: UK £199 / US $249